skoro/Rio/README.md

 - Lazarus 1.8
 - FreePascal 3.0.4

-In Linux you can compile and create the install package (deb) by Makefile.
+On Linux you can compile and create the install package (deb) by Makefile.
+For example:
-- `make linux64-release` for compiling release binary
+- `make linux32` for compiling release binary for i386
+- `make linux64` or for amd64
-- `make dist-linux64-deb` for creating the deb package
+- `make deb-linux32` creates a deb package for i386

+For more targets see output of `make`.

 ### Notes for Windows